 Happy hump day!
 I’m sure I’m not the only one happy to hit the half way point this week and looking forward to the long weekend ahead – it’s needed.
 Working full time and blogging as well definitely keeps me busy, especially when general life admin such as moving house comes into the mix – that’s a whole new level of busy.
+Especially when I’ve only just learnt How To Sell Your Home Without Realtor, which is making the process a whole lot easier than it was before, but there’s still so much to do!

 One of the questions I get asked most often is how I balance everything.
 If you follow me on Snapchat (lou1409) you’ll know my days are normally pretty jam-packed and I wouldn’t have it any other way.
 I try to be as organised as I can be, here are my top tips I live by to try and keep everything balanced: